- LATEST BLOG POST

 - Read More

 Jim Rohn’s quote “Failure is not a single, cataclysmic event.
 You don’t fail overnight.
-Instead, failure is a few errors in judgment, repeated every day” struck a chord with the recent failure at Oroville dam, as indeed failures do not happen overnight.
+Instead, failure is a few errors in judgment, repeated every day”.
+That quote struck a chord with the recent failure at Oroville dam, as indeed failures do not happen overnight.

 This list looks a lot like an example drawn from Jim’s quote or, as we would call it in risk adviser glossary: normalization of deviance.

-When we perform a Risk assessment, or the review of one prepared by others, we usually carry out inquiries with key personnel, and not just with management.
-We keep being surprised at how this simple technique is efficient in delivering “untold truths” when compared to the usual workshops where alpha-dogs dominate the room.
+When we perform a Risk assessment, or the review of one prepared by others, we usually carry out inquiries with key personnel.
+Key personnel covers key figures, not just management.
+We keep wondering at how this simple technique is efficient in delivering “untold truths”.
+That is especially true when compared to the usual workshops where alpha-dogs dominate the room.

 The inquiries are also good for understanding the system under consideration.
-Defining the system is paramount, especially since normalization of deviance can creep up and transform a perfectly functional system into a deficient one unbeknownst to people close to the system itself.
+Defining the system is indeed paramount.
+That is especially since normalization of deviance can creep up and transform a perfectly functional system into a deficient one unbeknownst to people close to the system itself.

 Examples of catastrophes due to normalization of deviance are: